writethedocs/www/docs/conf/vilnius/2019/writing-day.rst

 tagged as `writingday` that includes things like:

 - fix broken links (we have a lot of these)
-- improve the meetup pages
-- make a better video archive
 - add list of conference write ups for past conferences

 Your project here